Best VPN for Streaming: 10 Proven Tools for Any Catalog in 2026

 | Streaming | Works with Netflix, Hulu, BBC iPlayer, Disney+, Prime Video, and regional catalogs |

 NordVPN is the heavy hitter for streaming.
 Its SmartPlay feature instantly unlocks major platforms (Netflix US, Japan, BBC iPlayer, and more) without any setup.
+For anyone traveling and wanting to stay connected, VPN for China travel is a must – it keeps you secure and allows access to your favorite content no matter where you are.
 NordLynx keeps 4K streams running steady even on distant servers, and switching regions took mere seconds for me.
 The app picks the fastest server automatically, so you don’t need to guess which location actually works.

 Use Meshnet to share your connection with friends abroad.
 It’s like hosting a private movie night where everyone watches from the same “virtual” location.
 Also, stick with NordLynx for smoothest HD performance; it beats OpenVPN by a mile in streaming stability.